ColleagueRiley/RGFW/README.md

 - discord server : https://discord.gg/pXVNgVVbvh

 # Supporting RGFW
-  Things you can do if you want to support the development of RGFW:
+  There is a RGFW wiki page about things you can do if you want to support the development of RGFW [here](https://github.com/ColleagueRiley/RGFW/wiki/Supporting-RGFW).

-  - File issues of bugs, potential bugs, potential performance issues you find or any suggestions you have.
-  - Code reviews, code reviews are always accepted
-  - Feature requests
-  - Pull requests, fixing issues, bugs, misspellings, etc.
-  - Starring RGFW, a small thing but it means a lot to me
-  - Sharing RGFW with others is the best way for RGFW to build and grow a community
-  - Listing RGFW as a dependency if you use RGFW for a project

-  If you want to contribute to RGFW but don't know what to contribute, you can check the `TODO` file.

 # RGFW vs GLFW
-A comparison of RGFW and GLFW can be found at [this gist](https://gist.github.com/ColleagueRiley/dd9a5807a353cd7e6b73d230a8c841de)
+A comparison of RGFW and GLFW can be found at [on the wiki](https://github.com/ColleagueRiley/RGFW/wiki/RGFW-vs-GLFW)

 # License
 RGFW uses the Zlib/libPNG license, this means you can use RGFW freely as long as you do not claim you wrote this software, mark altered versions as such and keep the license included with the header.